chiubaca/chiubaca.github.io/_posts/2017-01-24-lightning-tutorial-twitter-emoji-weather-forecast.md

 pip install tweepy
 ```

-Here is the code you will need to establish a connection to your twitter account.
+Here is the code you will need to establish a connection to your twitter account:

 ```python
 import tweepy